-You probably want the sidebar for some or all pages to differ from the default Twenty Seventeen sidebar for posts.
+You probably want the sidebar for some or all pages to differ from the default Twenty Seventeen Blog Sidebar.
 For this you can use the Content Aware Sidebars plugin; it’s completely free and lets you create an unlimited number of custom sidebars and display them on your own conditions very efficiently.

 Once installed, navigate to Sidebars > Add New.
 On this screen, click on the “– Select content type –“ dropdown and choose Pages.

 You should now see a condition like in the above image, which means that this sidebar will be displayed on All Pages.

 You can click on the input field and select individual pages if you like.
 All conditions will be saved automatically after a few seconds.

-To the right you will see a Options box.
+To the right you will see an Options box.
 Make sure that Target Sidebar is set to Blog Sidebar, as that is the one we want to replace on pages.
 Give your new sidebar a descriptive name, eg. Page Sidebar, and click Save in the upper right corner.